 Research question/goal:

 For large-scale democracies, general elections are the ultimate link between societal interests and demands on the one hand, and governmental action on the other.
 In contemporary Europe, this link – the 'electoral connection' – is experiencing a number of threats.
 One is the European unification process itself due to its inherent diminution of political accountability.
 Another threat is a far reaching ideological depolarization of electoral choice options.
 A third results from the changes of European political parties over the last decades.
 Finally, effective political representation in post-communist societies is threatened by the legacies of communism.
 Due to diversities in the institutional make-up, socio-political development and recent history, these threats manifest themselves differently in different parts of Europe.
-Building on the achievements of the European Voter project, this Action intends to advance the knowledge of the imperfections of electoral democracy in Europe, and to come up with sound conclusions and policy recommendations.
-This shall be done by establishing a network of scholars and by building the necessary database for a comprehensive co-operative analysis of these threats.
-To promote the quality and robustness of the output of the action, a strong emphasis will be put on providing training opportunities for young scholars.
+Building on the achievements of the earlier European Voter project, this COST (European Cooperation in Science and Technology) Action harmonized and integrated the available representative post-electoral cross-sectional surveys in most of Europe in order to advance our knowledge of the imperfections of European electoral democracy.
+This was done by a network of scholars who collectively have built the necessary database for a comprehensive multilevel analysis of these threats.
+To promote the quality and robustness of the output of the project, a strong emphasis was put on providing training opportunities for young scholars.

 Fact sheet